 2. Your Level of Financial Knowledge

-When starting out you should evaluate your current level of financial knowledge.
+The most important thing when starting out is to evaluate your current level of financial knowledge.
 If any of the concepts below are unclear to you, you probably need to invest more in your financial education before you start trading with real money:

 - Relationships between asset such as equities, currencies, bonds, and commodities